Exclusive Right of Burial

-If the estate is not of sufficient value to require probate, ownership may be transferred to the executor/s named in the will by Statutory Declaration, you will need to produce the will as evidence of this.
-It is then the executor/s right to accept or to choose to transfer the Deed ownership by using a Form of Assent.
-Please seek help and advice from Bereavement Services Staff.
+If the estate is not of sufficient value to require probate, ownership may be transferred to the executor/s named in the will by statutory declaration, you will need to produce the will as evidence of this.
+It is then the executor/s right to accept or to choose to transfer the deed ownership by using a form of assent.
+Seek help and advice from bereavement services staff.

 Deceased dies Intestate

-The applicant wishing to take transfer of a Deed ownership should complete a Statutory Declaration.
-Statutory Declarations are legal documents produced by Hull City Council Bereavement Services.
-This document must be collected from Bereavement Services and taken away to be completed and signed in the presence of a Magistrate or Commissioner of Oaths (usually a solicitor), then returned back to Hull City Council Bereavement Services.
+The applicant wishing to take transfer of a deed ownership should complete a statutory declaration.
+Statutory declarations are legal documents produced by our bereavement services.
+This document must be collected from Bereavement Services and taken away to be completed and signed in the presence of a Magistrate or Commissioner of oaths (usually a solicitor), then returned to our bereavement services.

 |Deceased owner survived by||Application made by||Consents needed|